-Revealing the functional contributions of complex genetic systems requires combinatorial genetic analysis applied to three or more genes (“XGA”).
+Revealing functional contributions in complex genetic systems requires combinatorially extensive genetic analysis of high-order multi-gene variant effects (“XGA”).
 Here we describe a strategy for XGA and demonstrate it on the entire set of 16 yeast ABC transporters that have been implicated in multi-drug resistance.
 We used XGA to uncover and visualize a genetic landscape in each of 16 bioactive compounds (‘drugs’), revealing condition-dependent complex genetic interactions involving as many as five genes.
 To functionally decipher this system of transporters, we then developed a neural network to learn an intuitive system model directly from the observed genotype-to-phenotype relationships.
 This modeling guided further mechanistic exploration of a quadruple knockout combination (snq2∆ yor1∆ ybt1∆ ycf1∆) that conferred unexpectedly high resistance to fluconazole.
 Taken together, we illustrate an experimental and analytic approach that uncovers many unexpected high-order genetic relationships to shed light on complex molecular systems.

 Results